Published: November 2004

 In this role, Antoinette recognized an untapped market.
 When companies change computer platforms or software programs, there are no instructional manuals to educate end users on how to effectively and efficiently use the new technology.
 Upper management usually delegates the tasks of documentation and teaching end users to the company’s programmers.

-This is a problem, because programmers are more “engineering types” than trainers or writers.
+This is a problem because programmers are more “engineering types” than trainers or writers.
 Employees and managers get frustrated when the programmers are unable to deliver training sessions and written materials that are easy to understand and use.

 Even before Antoinette was promoted to Vice President of Marketing at Vital, she had already conceptualized much needed services that would make businesses more efficient and profitable.
-When the promotion excluded an increase in annual salary, it was an easy decision for Antoinette to create her own company.
+However, when the promotion excluded an increase in annual salary, it was an easy decision for Antoinette to create her own company.
 In 1988, she opened EDC for business in Stamford.

 In 1997, EDC earned $1 million in sales.
-The following year sales grew to $10 million, and in the 1999 to $20 million, a 1,900 percent increase over a three-year period.
+The following year sales grew to $10 million, and in 1999 to $20 million, a 1,900 percent increase over a three-year period.
 “With a solid long-range plan in place, we project the company sales to be at $100 million within five years,” says Allocca.

-Today, EDC is the largest technical writing firm in the country, and services over 200 clients nationally and internationally.
+Today, EDC is the largest technical writing firm in the country and services over 200 clients nationally and internationally.
 The majority are Fortune 500 companies.
 EDC positions itself by providing the highest quality technical writers available, hiring only the top one percent in the industry.